mozilla/addons-server/docs/topics/development/testing.rst

 default the database name is ``olympia``, so the test database is ``test_olympia``.
 Optionally, in particular if the code you are working on is related to search, you'll want to run Elasticsearch tests.
-Obviously, you need Elasticsearch to be installed.
-See :ref:`elasticsearch` page for details.
+You can use the ``test_es`` make target for this.

 If you don't want to run the Elasticsearch tests, you can use the ``test_no_es`` target in the Makefile::